-This species can usually be identified despite the variability in color by its large broad wings and blue-gray terminal area.
+This species can usually be identified, despite the variability in color, by its large broad forewings and blue-gray terminal area.
 Red-brown specimens resemble Abagrotis nefascia in general appearance but are much larger and broader-winged.
 Rare specimens of A. variata with dark shading near the transverse lines could be mistaken for the very rare species Abagrotis petalama, but the black shading is confined to the distal wing in A. petalama.

 The type locality of the synonym Agrotis varix Grote is Vancouver Island.